Shopping Cart100% purchase protection | Secured Payment

 With our RWC services, our clients can be ensured that your structured steel complies with CE marking regulation.

-ANDT offers a RWC course to support our clients that want to train their personnel to become RWC for their organization and to comply with CE criteria for structured steel.
-Our RWC course is aimed at personnel working in steel industries such as welders, managers etc
+ANDT offers an RWC course to support our clients that want to train their personnel to become RWC for their organization and to comply with CE criteria for structured steel.
+Our RWC course is aimed at personnel working in steel industries such as welders, managers, etc

-At the end of the course the candidates are certified by third party body upon successful completion of the exam.
+At the end of the course, the candidates are certified by a third party body upon successful completion of the exam.

 The RWC training is delivered by ANDT’s welding experts, who are qualified with standards such as EWS/IWS (European Welding Specialist/International Welding Specialist) and ASNT Level 3.
-These services can be provided at our well equipped classroom or at site.
+These services can be provided at our well-equipped classroom or site.